20212027

 For one of the leading technically oriented universities in Germany, the University of Stuttgart, Benthem Crouwel Architects and Birk Heilmeyer und Frenzel Architekten are designing a state-of-the-art building that offers efficient and functional accommodation for a new generation of supercomputers.

 Everything in the new building serves the server room, the HPC room.
 The optimal functioning of the servers is the essence of HLRS III.
-The server room therefore literally forms the heart of the building; a completely obstacle-free space that is surrounded by technical rooms and the areas for employees and visitors.
+The server room therefore literally forms the heart of the building; a completely obstacle-free space that is surrounded by technical rooms.

 Architect